cmcbride/minimal_mangle/README.md

 SOME NOTES
 ----------
+Prefix for functions is "mply_", short for mangle polygon.

+There is no attempt to separate "internal" and "external" functions by name.

-Some terminology, which is used internally and within function names:
+Some useful terminology used internally and within function names:

  "ID" : polyid / pixel_id (the values listed in the polygon file)